Roasted Miso Chicken Thighs

 Instructions

-- In a small bowl, use a fork to smash together ยผ cup white miso paste, 2 tablespoons brown sugar, 1 tablespoon rice vinegar, 2 tablespoons softened butter and ยผ teaspoon each red pepper flakes, ground ginger and black pepper.
+- In a small bowl, use a fork to smash together 3 tablespoons white miso paste, 2 tablespoons brown sugar, 2 teaspoons rice vinegar, 2 tablespoons softened butter and ¼ teaspoon each red pepper flakes, ground ginger and black pepper.

 - Use a paper towel to pat chicken thighs dry.
 Use kitchen scissors to trim away any dangling or excess pieces of fat.
-Toss the chicken thighs with the miso marinade, using your hands to smoosh everything around and get the thighs well-coated.
+Place the chicken thighs on the baking sheet and add a dollop of miso mixture to each thigh.
+Use your hands to smoosh the mixutre over top of the thighs, making sure the chicken is evenly coated.

 - If there are stuck-on bits on the pan, add a splash of water, scrape them up and brush onto the thighs.
 Color = flavor!
 You can use a pastry brush to brush the marinade evenly over each thigh.